 Measurement of contract performance falls into two categories external with the MOD and internal with shareholders' and lenders.
 Contractual KPIs are measured with the MOD on a monthly basis and reported to the ALC Board.
 ALC's financial and operational performance is reviewed monthly with the shareholders.
-In 2009 there were no KPI performance deductions incurred by ALC and only minimal deductions for unavailability of equipments due to breakdowns.
-ALC will continue to strive in 2010 to achieve service delivery to the Authority with zero penalties.
+In 2010 there were no KPI performance deductions incurred by ALC and only minimal deductions for unavailability of equipments due to breakdowns.
+ALC will continue to strive in 2011 to achieve service delivery to the Authority with zero penalties and is developing improved methods of tracking internal operating performance measures.